Using camelCase for component properties in Figma

 What’s camelCase?

 camelCase is a way of writing a compound word or phrase without any spaces or punctuation.
-To make it readable, you capitalize each word — except of the first one (at least in the lowerCamelCase variant which I’m referring to).
+To make it readable, you capitalize every word — except of the first one (at least in the lowerCamelCase variant which I’m referring to).

 Why camelCase?